 Propane autogas-fueled school buses are a safe, environmentally friendly alternative to gasoline or diesel buses.
 Propane autogas, the world’s most popular alternative fuel, is clean, domestically produced and affordable.

-More than 17,000 that carry nearly 1 million students each day.
+More than 18,500 that carry over 1 million students each day.
 Of those 17,000, over 3,000 buses are operating in Texas.
 Texas is # 1 leader in the adoption of propane school buses and over 70 school districts are operating propane school buses today.

 School districts can choose from a selection of Type A and Type C propane autogas-fueled buses developed by industry-leading manufacturers, including Blue Bird, Collins, Thomas, and now IC.